Andreas Greiner

 Andreas Greiner (born 1979) is a German artist, based in Berlin.
 He works with a wide range of different media including sculpture, installation, photography, video and techniques such as electron microscopy, algorithmic image creation and 3D printing.
 Frequently he works with biological and natural growth processes to create art works.
 His approach addresses humanity’s relationship with its living and non-living environment and the nature–culture dichotomy.

 Throughout his career Greiner has cooperated with experts such as microbiologists, art historians, computer programmers, architects and artists, e.g. Ivy Lee Fiebig, Alexandra Spiegel and the composers Tyler Friedman and Páll Ragnar Pálsson.
 He is part of two artist collectives: A/A (with Armin Keplinger) and Das Numen (with Julian Charrière, Markus Hoffmann and Felix Kiessling).

+Since 2022 Andreas Greiner is a professor of media art at Muthesius Kunsthochschule, Kiel.

 Early life and education

 Greiner was born in Aachen, Germany.
 In Florence and San Francisco he initially studied figurative drawing and sculpture to improve his understanding of the human figure and anatomy.
 Afterwards he studied medicine for three years in Budapest and Dresden.
 Returning to art at Berlin University of the Arts he enrolled first in multi-media art and later joined the Institute for Spatial Experiments.